Hibiki (whisky): History

 In May 2018, reports started coming out indicating the discontinuation of the Hibiki 17 expression.
-However, as of July 2019, the Hibiki 17 expression remained on the company website.
+As of March 2024, the Hibiki 17 expression is no longer listed on the company website.

+In 2023 for Suntory's 100th year anniversary, and 20 years after the appearance of Lost in Translation, director Sofia Coppola was asked to direct the company's anniversary tribute video starring Keanu Reeves, with a mix that included scenes from her film along with footage of her father Francis Ford Coppola and director Akira Kurosawa's Suntory Whiskey advertisement from the 1970s.

 Blends

 For producing the blends available as of 2010, more than 30 whiskies were used in the mix, including some that were aged more than 30 years and some that were aged in old umeshu casks.
 A bamboo charcoal filtering step has also been used.
 The company said the process "Gives it a very sweet and gentle flavor".
 In 2015, it was reported that at least 10 malt and grain whiskies were used from three distilleries (Yamazaki, Hakushu, and Chita), aged in five different cask types, with some elements aged up to approximately 20 years or longer.
 Three brand expressions are currently available as of October 2017.

+Suntory collaborated with Japanese ceramic artist Tokuda Yasokichi III to create a limited edition bottle for a 35 year-old whiskey blend.
+The bottle, called "Hekiyo" has sold at auction for as much as $47,000 USD in 2021.

+In popular culture

+In August 2024, a viral photo circulated on social media showing Indonesian Minister of Energy and Mineral Resources Bahlil Lahadalia seated with a bottle of Hibiki 21 Year Old whisky, a highly valued Japanese blend.
+The image attracted public and media attention for the luxury whisky bottle reportedly worth around Rp30 million (approximately USD 2,000), highlighting the whisky's prestige.